sematext/docs/docs/logs/discovery/control-plane.md

 ![Kafka Log Files](images/kafka-log-files.png)

-As depicted in the image above, the Kafka group is composed of three log file sources that pertain to the Kafka service.
-Each of the log file sources can have multiple instances of the same log file discovered on different machines.
-Once you click on particular log file source, it will bring in a table with all log file instances per host, like shown in the image below.
+As shown above, the Kafka group has three log file sources that pertain to the Kafka service.
+Each log file source can have multiple instances of the same log file discovered on different hosts.
+Clicking a particular log file source shows all log file instances grouped by host, as shown below.

 ![Log File Instances](images/log-file-instances.png)

 - `Containers` reveal all discovered Docker containers grouped by image name or the image digest.
-This log source pinpoints Docker containers that are not managed by the orchestrator such as Kubernetes.
+This log source contains plain Docker containers, meaning they are not controlled by the orchestrators such as Kubernetes.

 ![Container Log Sources](images/log-sources-containers.png)